NonDairyNeutrino/Thesis/report/manuscript/manuscript.typ

 ) <alg:parareal>

 \
-The magic of the Parareal algorithm lies in its divide-and-conquer approach to solving initial value problems.
+The magic of the PA lies in its divide-and-conquer approach to solving initial value problems.
 The "root" problem is sequentially and inaccurately solved to divide it into smaller problems whose initial values are defined by the solution.
 Those problems are simultaneously and accurately solved in parallel.
 The root problem is then solved in the same way as before, but at each step, the data is modified by combining the previous accurate and inaccurate solutions.
 Finally, the new root solution defines new problems, and the loop continues until the the solution has converged.

 = The Parareal Algorithm at Scale <sec:scale>

-#v(2em)
-#align(right, [_Surely more threads is the answer!_])
-#v(2em)

 @sec:parareal_parareal highlights the PA's nature of being quasi-embarrassingly-parallel i.e. the performance of the algorithm scales with the number of threads, while still being bottlenecked by a periodic sequential process.
 That being said, the previous discussion ignores the details and nuances of implementing the PA including the actual form of the threads.
 The primary goal of this work is to provide two new implementation models that both take advantage of increased parallelism and allow easy scaling: using the massively parallel architecture of graphics processing units (GPUs), and the scalability of distributed systems.
 Instances of these implementations are also provided @Chapman_PararealGPU_jl.